-Because this is a forecasting exercise, rather than a backcasting exercise, there is no endpoint which the storylines need to be orientated towards.
+Because this was a forecasting exercise, rather than a backcasting exercise, there was no endpoint which the storylines need to be orientated towards.

-But another kind of endpoint has been defined and that is the number of iterations that this exercise will go through.
-At this stage, it is planned to go through at least 10 iterations.
+But another kind of endpoint was been defined and that is the number of iterations that this exercise will go through.
+It was planned to go through at least 10 iterations.
 In each iteration, the participants will have the opportunity to review the developing storylines up to that point and to decide which of those storylines they want to add a new bit of text extending that storyline.

 5. The facilitator provides guidance to participants

-At the top of the ParEvo webpage which participants will have access to, showing the development of this 2020 exercise there will be a short body of text written by the facilitator.
-That text will provide guidance to the participants about their contributions.
-In some cases that guidance might be tailored specifically to the immediate iteration underway.
+At the top of the ParEvo webpage for any given exercise there is a short body of text written by the facilitator.
+That text provides guidance to the participants about their contributions.
+In this exercise that guidance was tweaked from iteration to iteration.

 While carrying out this exercise I came across at least two items on the Internet which could provide some inspiration to the participants, stimulating their imagination about what could happen and how people react to climate change.
 I’ve listed these below.
 In future ParEvo exercises, it may be worthwhile if the facilitator identified in advance similar sources that could provide inspiration and context for the participants thinking.